-Medicare Advantage (Part C)
+Medicare Advantage Plans (Part C)

 Advantage plans generally require you to stay within their network of doctors and hospitals to control costs.
 Your choice of plans will depend on where you live; some places have 20 or more plans available, others have only one or two.

 The total cost (accounting for co-pays and deductibles) to covered individuals is often less than that borne by individuals covered by Medicare Parts A & B. Half of Medicare Advantage Prescription Drug Plan enrollees pay no premium beyond the Part B premium.

 There are a variety of Medicare Advantage plans that eligible individuals can select from.
+Options include: